 Date of Authorship for this Version

 Romano, Roberta, "The Need for Competition in International Securities Regulation" (2001).
 John M. Olin Center for Studies in Law, Economics, and Public Policy Working Papers.
-Paper 258.
+258.